A guide for registered readers

 Can I print out material that I have viewed?

-Anyone viewing an item will need to accept the terms and conditions governing use of the material, which includes copyright regulations in relation to printing.
+Anyone viewing an item needs to accept the terms and conditions governing use of the material, which includes copyright regulations in relation to printing.

 Can I save the material to a memory stick?